 - 5337 Funds: FTA Formula funds providing capital assistance for maintenance, replacement, and rehabilitation projects of fixed guideway systems to help transit agencies in urbanized areas maintain assets in a state of good repair.
 SMART became eligible for these funds in Fiscal Year 2025, but as this fund source is budgeted in arrears, Fiscal Year 2026 will be our first year receiving these funds. - 5307 Funds: FTA Urbanized Area Formula Funds that can be used for capital projects, operating assistance, job access, reverse commute projects, and transportation related planning.
-SMART became eligible for these funds in Fiscal Year 2020. - Community Project Funds: The Consolidated Appropriations Act, 2023 appropriated \$360.46 million in Community Project Funding (CPF), also

-- known as Congressionally Directed Spending (CDS).
-The SMART Rail Extension to Healdsburg - Preliminary Design was nominated by U.S. Congressman Jared Huffman and funded directly through an Act of Congress. - One Bay Area Grant 2 (OBAG 2): Federal Highway Administration funds for projects in the Bay Area as determined by the Metropolitan Transportation Commission, the second round SMART was awarded funds for its Hanna Ranch Road to Vintage Way pathway segment in Marin County. - One Bay Area Grant 3 (OBAG 3): Federal Highway Administration funding for projects that improve safety, spur economic development, and help the Bay Area meet climate change and air quality improvement goals as determined by the Metropolitan Transportation Commission.
-The third round of this program also allocated funding for the Hanna Ranch Road to Vintage Way pathway segment.
+SMART became eligible for these funds in Fiscal Year 2020. - Community Project Funds: The Consolidated Appropriations Act, 2023 appropriated \$360.46 million in Community Project Funding (CPF), also known as Congressionally Directed Spending (CDS).
+The SMART Rail Extension to Healdsburg Preliminary Design was nominated by U.S. Congressman Jared Huffman and funded directly through an Act of Congress. - One Bay Area Grant 2 (OBAG 2): Federal Highway Administration funds for projects in the Bay Area as determined by the Metropolitan Transportation Commission, the second round featured \$900 million in funding, of which SMART was awarded for its Hanna Ranch Road to Vintage Way pathway segment in Marin County. - One Bay Area Grant 3 (OBAG 3): Federal Highway Administration funding for projects that improve safety, spur economic development, and help the Bay Area meet climate change and air quality improvement goals as determined by the Metropolitan Transportation Commission.
+The third round of this program included more than \$750 million in federal funding, and the Hanna Ranch Road to Vintage Way pathway segment is also partially funded with this round of funding.